 The Philosophy Department's graduate program focuses on the Ph.D. degree.
-While the Department administers a master’s program, this is principally intended for students who are pursuing advanced degrees in other academic programs at Michigan.)
+(While the Department administers a master’s program, this is principally intended for students who are pursuing advanced degrees in other academic programs at Michigan.)
 See Application to Ph.D. and our Admissions FAQ for more information about applying to the doctoral program.

 Students are encouraged to pursue complementary studies in disciplines outside philosophy, thereby drawing on the strength of Michigan's many world-class departments.
 They may even pursue Master’s degrees in other academic departments, like Classical Studies, Linguistics, Mathematics, Political Science, Psychology or English, or may earn a Certificate of Graduate Studies in areas such as African American and Diaspora Studies, Complex Systems, Culture and Cognition, Environmental Justice, Latina/o Studies, Medieval and Early Modern Studies, Women’s Studies, just to name a few.
 For a full list click here.
 Students who gain admission to both the Michigan Law School and the Philosophy Department are able to pursue a joint J.D./Ph.D. degree, which typically takes seven years to complete.

 The Department of Philosophy is housed in the beautiful Angell Hall, a central location within a block of the University Library and other main campus buildings, and minutes from campus area book stores, restaurants, coffee houses, and shopping.

 The Department has marvelous facilities for seminars and classes, work and study, and the informal exchange of ideas.
 We have our own classroom for advanced courses, as well as a seminar room and a commons room for informal interaction.
 Graduate students have study spaces, with work areas and shelf space for individual students.
 There is also a separate space for graduate student instructors to hold office hours and meet with undergraduates.
 In addition, the University's largest computing site is located in Angell Hall.